18F/handbook/docs/policies/required-notices.md

 In the event that your job performance does not meet the standards established for your position, you should seek assistance from your manager to attain an acceptable level of performance.
 If you fail to respond to or fail to make positive efforts toward improvement, corrective action may ensue.

-If you violate established Company procedures, guidelines, or exhibit behavior that violates CivicActions’ standards of honesty and integrity or creates an appearance of impropriety, CivicActions may elect to administer disciplinary action.
+If you violate established Company procedures, guidelines, or exhibit behavior that violates CivicActions' standards of honesty and integrity or creates an appearance of impropriety, CivicActions may elect to administer disciplinary action.

 ## <a name="irregularity"></a>Reporting Irregularities